Alice Marwick

 Alice E. Marwick is a communication scholar, academic, and author, who currently works as an Associate Professor in the Communication department and Principal Researcher at the Center for Information, Technology and Public Life at the University of North Carolina at Chapel Hill, and an affiliated researcher with the Data and Society Research Institute.
 Marwick has written for publications such as the New York Times, and the Guardian.
 Her works include the examination of politics, race, social media and gender.
 She has been a keynote speaker for various universities throughout the United States.

 Education

 Marwick graduated with her political science and women's studies bachelor's degree from Wellesley College in Massachusetts in 1998.
 She received her Master of Arts degree in communication from the University of Washington in 2005.
 She received her PhD in the Department of Media, Culture and Communication from New York University in 2010.

 Written works

 She has written for the New York Review of Books.
-Marwick has authored two books: The Sage Handbook of Social Media (2016) with co-authors, Jean Burgess and Thomas Poell and solo authored Status Update: Celebrity, Publicity and Branding in the Social Media Age (2013).
+Marwick has authored two books: Status Update: Celebrity, Publicity and Branding in the Social Media Age (2013) and The Private Is Political: Networked Privacy and Social Media (2023).
+She also co-edited The Sage Handbook of Social Media (2016) with co-editors, Jean Burgess and Thomas Poell.